AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has led to their widespread adoption across various industries, where fine-tuning is essential to adapt these models to specific tasks and scenarios.
+The rapid advancement of large language models (LLMs) has led to their widespread adoption, where fine-tuning is essential to adapt these models to specific tasks and scenarios.
 However, fine-tuning exposes critical safety vulnerabilities.
-Even small amounts of malicious or harmless data during fine-tuning can compromise the model’s safeguards, causing the models to generate harmful outputs post-fine-tuning~\cite{huang2024booster, bianchi2023safety, qi2023fine}.
+Even small amounts of malicious or harmless data during fine-tuning can compromise the model’s safeguards, causing it to generate harmful outputs post-fine-tuning~\cite{huang2024booster, bianchi2023safety, qi2023fine}.
 This raises the urgent need for methods that balance task-specific utility with robust safety defenses~\cite{huang2024trustllm}.

 Currently, there are various strategies for enhancing safety during LLM fine-tuning.
 While these strategies primarily rely on data-driven methods, they face a significant challenge: reliance on high-quality datasets, which are both costly and susceptible to bias~\cite{huang2024trustllm}.
 Post-tuning methods like Safe LoRA~\cite{hsu2024safe} mitigate fine-tuning’s negative impact on model safety by discretizing and projecting LoRA weights into a safety-aligned subspace.
 However, they overlook layer continuity, as discrete projections can disrupt the consistency of learned features across layers.
 By focusing primarily on safety-related features, they neglect the performance-related characteristics brought by training data, degrading models' performance.